RobJohnson459/DeepLearningSolarFlares/README.md

 The data referenced can be found at https://dmlab.cs.gsu.edu/solar/data/data-comp-2020/ An explanation of the data is found at https://www.kaggle.com/c/bigdata2020-flare-prediction

-This project falls into four sections:
+This project falls into three sections:

 * K means
 * naive linear model